bytecodealliance/cranelift.dev/index.md

 * **Innovative**: In order to compete as a viable alternative to larger compilers, and in order to maximize correctness and security in particular, Cranelift is open to innovative approaches, and aims to be an actively welcoming home to research collaborations.
-We are (to our knoweldge) the first production compiler to use [e-graphs] to build a unified optimization framework.
+We are (to our knowledge) the first production compiler to use [e-graphs] to build a unified optimization framework.
 We have developed new fuzzing techniques, such as a [semantics-preserving fuzzing mutator] and a [symbolic translation